felipejoseph/Pokedex/README.md

 Here are the technologies used in this project.

-* Java for back end   11
+* Java for back end , Version:  11
 * React for front end

 ## Services Used